jonlabelle/SublimeJsPrettier/README.md

 ### Sublime Text Settings

 - **debug** (default: ***false***)
-    When enabled (*true*), debug info will print the console - useful for troubleshooting and inspecting the generated command passed to Prettier.
+    When enabled (*true*), debug info will print to the console - useful for troubleshooting and inspecting generated commands passed to Prettier.

 - **prettier_cli_path** (default: ***empty***)
     If Sublime Text has problems automatically resolving a path to [Prettier],